Lumen Christi Catholic School: Academics

-Lumen Christi currently offers six Advanced Placement (AP) courses: AP Calculus, AP Language, AP Literature, AP Government, AP Chemistry, and AP US History.
+Lumen Christi currently offers eight Advanced Placement (AP) courses: AP Calculus AB, AP Chemistry, AP United States Government and Politics, AP English Language and Composition, AP English Literature and Composition, AP Psychology, AP United States History, AP World History: Modern.

 Athletics

-The athletic teams are known as the Titans and are members of the Interstate 8 Athletic Conference for all sports.
-The Titans have a total of 44 state championships in nine sports.
+The athletic teams are known as the Titans and are members of the Catholic High School League Athletic Conference for all sports.
+The Titans have a total of 52 state championships in nine sports.
 The following MHSAA sanctioned sports are offered: